 Open 7 days a week for lunch and dinner.

 Located in the Historic District at the intersection of School Road and Benjie’s Point.
 Open for lunch every day except Monday.
 Offers take-out option.
 Extremely casual, reservations not needed.
 Very popular with the locals; big meals for a good price.

-At the end of the beautiful Avenue of Oaks the Beach Club features a pleasant dining room, bar with TVs and casual seating, and outside tables.
+At the end of the beautiful Avenue of Oaks, Bell’s at the Beach features a pleasant dining room, bar with TVs and casual seating, and outside tables.
 Situated by the Melrose beach with a view of Hilton Head, this recently reopened restaurant offers a great chef and a laid back but upscale dining experience.
 Dinner reservations recommended.

 Locals think this is the best coffee shop in the world!
 Great coffee, tea, and chocolate drinks offered in the old lunchroom of the historic Mary Fields School.
 Often homemade cookies and muffins are available.
 Proprietors Pam and Brian Cobb are genuinely interested in their visitors, and will be good friends by the time you depart.

 Open every day but Sunday from 9:00 am – 4:00 pm

 (Days of operation may be more limited during winter months.)